-- A. Consider adopting building codes which provide alternative methods of construction by utilizing renewable energy resources, green building, and greater efficiency in fixtures, heating, and insulation. - B. Consider amending development regulations in relation to the overall cost of residential occupancy, including additional costs associated with inefficient design, access to transportation (including transit), recreational
+- A. ~~The City will e~~Consider adopting building codes which provide alternative methods of construction by utilizing renewable energy resources, green building, and greater efficiency in fixtures, heating, and insulation. - B. ~~The City will e~~Consider amending development regulations ~~to consider the~~ ~~in relation to the~~ overall cost of residential occupancy, including additional costs associated with inefficient design, access to transportation (including transit), ~~access to~~ recreational opportunities, ~~access to~~ schools, and ~~access to~~ employment opportunities. - C. ~~The City will e~~Evaluate the costs of maintaining private infrastructure necessitated by Ferndale's development standards, and ~~shall~~ seek to ensure that those costs do not exceed the reasonable ability of the property owner, Homeowner's Association, or tenants to pay for those costs.

-- opportunities, schools, and opportunities. - C. Evaluate the costs of maintaining private infrastructure necessitated by Ferndale's development standards, and seek to ensure that those costs do not exceed the reasonable ability of the property owner, Homeowner's Association, or tenants to pay for those costs. - 7.
-Recognize that affordable housing projects may not yield the same return on investment for developers as a market-rate development, and identify incentives or other processes to encourage affordable housing. - Rationale: Projects that are geared specifically toward affordable housing can be granted density increases beyond maximum zoning standards, when it can be demonstrated that they are located a convenient distance to transit routes, arterial streets, schools, and parks, and will not adversely impact existing neighborhoods. - Policies: - A. Continue to evaluate the planned unit development ordinance and its effectiveness of density bonuses for affordable housing projects. - B. Work with Washington State legislators to improve the ability of Ferndale and other smaller and mid-sized cities to encourage affordable housing through incentives. - C. Aggressively pursue State or Federal grants that may provide financial assistance for affordable housing developments. - D. Variances should never be considered that would reduce the availability of services to residents within affordable housing developments, in the interest of reducing development costs. - 8.
-The City will continue to evaluate existing development, infrastructure, and building code requirements in an effort to reduce development costs and time delays without compromising public safety.
+9.7.
+Recognize that affordable housing projects may not yield the same return on investment for developers as a market-rate development, and identify incentives or other processes to encourage affordable housing.

+Rationale: Projects that are geared specifically toward affordable housing can be granted density increases beyond maximum zoning standards, when it can be demonstrated that they are located a convenient distance to transit routes, arterial streets, schools, and parks, and will not adversely impact existing neighborhoods.

+- A. Amend the Planned Unit Development ordinance to provide density bonuses for affordable housing projects.
+Continue to evaluate the planned unit development ordinance and its effectiveness of density bonuses for affordable housing projects.
+This incentive to align with community needs. - B. Work with Washington State legislators to improve the ability of Ferndale and other smaller and mid-sized cities to encourage affordable housing through incentives. - C. Aggressively pursue State or Federal grants that may provide financial assistance for affordable housing developments. - D. Variances should never be considered that would reduce the availability of services to residents within affordable housing developments, in the interest of reducing development costs.

+10.8.
+The City will continue to evaluate existing development, infrastructure, and building code requirements in an effort to reduce development costs and time delays without compromising public safety or community character.

 Rationale: A small city enjoys some advantage in providing timely permit processing over a larger jurisdiction.
 The City needs to strive to refine its process to ensure the shortest possible review time in recognition that delays cost money, which in turn increases housing costs.
+The City should pursue a variety of programs, if a project understand city standards and review procedures.